GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 .. literalinclude:: /_verbatim/GMT_autolegend.txt

-As the script shows, when no *specfile* is given to :doc:`/legend` then we look for the automatically generated on in the session directory.
+As the script shows, when no *specfile* is given to :doc:`/legend` then we look for the automatically generated one in the session directory.

 .. _auto_legend: